TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### MachineName

+The display name to use for the machine profile.

 Default value: nothing

 ### MaxHighScoresPerListForMachine

+The maximum number of high scores to save for a song on the machine profile.

 Possible values are ``1``, ``2``. ``3``, ``4``, ``5``, ``6``, ``7``, ``8``, ``9``, ``10``, ``11``, ``12``, ``13``, ``14``, ``15``, ``16``, ``17``, ``18``, ``19`` and ``20``.